H4HWV2011/msjarvis-public-docs/thesis/thesis.md

 This chapter has outlined how the three-stage container structure is duplicated into two paths with different emphases, and how those paths remain connected through shared references and coordinated updates.
 The final chapter in this part focuses on how material from both paths is written back into broader memory, introspective layers, and control mechanisms.

-## 6.5 23 Feedback Into Broader Layers
+## 6.4 24-feedback-into-broader-layers.md

-# 22. Feedback into Introspective, Memory, and Control Layers
+# 24. Feedback into Introspective, Memory, and Control Layers

 This chapter explains how material from the container paths flows back into other parts of the system.
 The goal is to show how decisions made in the intake, filtering, background, and deep-retention stages influence introspective records, long-term memory, and high-level settings, closing the loop between experience and ongoing behavior.